 the eastern Great lakes - Erie and Ontario.
 I can only vaguely remember

 hearing it, and my personal recollections of it were very limited so

 almost all of the information presented here is courtesy of others.

-WBL building - 2004 photo by Daniel Gurzynski
+WBL building - 2004 photo by Daniel Gurzynsk

 WBL was started by RCA in the 1920s (?) and was located to serve both the bulk-carriers, and freighters on the Great Lakes and the St. Lawrence River.
 They utilized the 161 KHZ CW band for long distance communications.
 On a 24 hour basis the lower frequencies yield longer distances.
 Other early (1935) WBL CW frequencies were: 177, 410 (Distress frequency), 425, 3106, 3120, 4140, 4790, 6330, 6210, and 11205 KHz.

-Following are a number of newspaper articles (1937 to 1968) from the Buffalo Library archives.
+The following newspaper articles (1937 to 1968) are from the Buffalo Library archives.
 They are available because of the generosity of Bob Balantine, W8SU.

 This long 1954 newspaper article describes the importance of the station to Great Lakes shipping, mentions the increasing radio traffic from foreign ships, gives the cost of calls, and mentions the names of the staff.
 There is little about equipment except mention of the two 147.5 ft.
 TX towers and that the receivers are remotely located a half mile away.

 By 1963 it was apparent from these February and July newspaper articles that RCA was not making a profit on the station and had sought FCC permission to shut it down.
 Substantial rate increases and reduced service hours were employed to keep the station, which shipping interests deemed as essential, operating.
 New ownership for the station was also explored at this time, but no ownership change was made, and RCA continued to operate it.